-Marriott recently merged with Starwood, so their hotel portfolio includes The Luxury Collection, St. Regis, Westin, W Hotels, EDITION, Sheraton, and the Four Points by Sheraton, as well as Marriotts, JW Marriotts, Courtyard by Marriott, and more.
+Marriott’s hotel portfolio includes The Ritz-Carlton Luxury Collection, St. Regis, Westin, W Hotels, EDITION, Sheraton, and the Four Points by Sheraton, as well as Marriotts, JW Marriotts, Courtyard by Marriott, and more.

 We recommend that you book your stay at any of these hotels via our luxury travel concierge as we can offer you special benefits or deals at all these hotels, whilst you still benefit from your status and collect your usual points.
 It costs nothing to ask us for a quote, and we will be able to help you squeeze some extra value from your stay.

-- Best for pool: The Ritz-Carlton Orlando has a “meh” pool, but the next door JW Marriott property has a fun lazy river which you can access from this Ritz-Carlton or the JW, so stay at either for an awesome pool experience
+- Best for pool: The Ritz-Carlton Orlando has a beautiful pool (pictured above), and the next-door JW Marriott property has a fun lazy river which you can access whether you are staying at the Ritz-Carlton or the JW, so stay at either for an awesome pool experience

 - Best for families: The Ritz-Carlton Orlando because its club lounge provides food and drinks throughout the day.
 A lifesaver when feeding children as you are not restricted to mealtimes